annapiter/algorithms-and-data-structures/README.md

 - Build a structured and well-documented algorithm repository
 - Prepare for advanced coursework in data science and computer science

----

 ## Notes

-Each algorithm implementation includes:
+Each implementation includes:
-- Clean, readable Python code
+- Clean and readable Python code
-- Inline documentation
+- Inline comments and explanations
+- Test datasets and algorithm validation
-- Test cases and performance comparisons (where applicable)
+- Runtime and complexity comparisons (where applicable)

-More detailed explanations may be added as separate notes.

----

 ## License